jamesjunaidi/James-Terminal/README.md

 I also added by .bashrc that I use in my Ubuntu windows subsystem for linux terminal, which is slightly modified from the zshrc that I use on my mac.
 I have also added my .vimrc file as reference to what I use in my vimrc.
 Some highlights are that I use the Plex font (https://github.com/IBM/plex) for my entire terminal and vim.
 My colorscheme of choice is gruvbox (https://github.com/morhetz/gruvbox), which I also use in dark mode.

+I have also added my .vim file in a folder called vim_folder.
+All the vim settings should work by just copying that folder.
+If it doesn't, then we are going to need to do it the hard way :(.

 Here is also a list of vim plugins I use:

 1. Pathogen (https://github.com/tpope/vim-pathogen) (my plugin manager)